|

 approaching the subject: the pancake parable.

-focus and creative techniques.
+and creative techniques.
 Highlighting the subject.
+Clarity,

-Clarity, unambiguity, eliminating distracting elements (the
+unambiguity, eliminating distracting elements (the "pilot’s

-- The Suggestion: Leave room for the viewer’s
+- Suggestion: Leave room for the viewer’s

 imagination.